PeterKitonga/illustratorlearning/Lesson 13 - Basic Effects and Appearance/readme.md

 ![Illustration Example](../assets/images/lesson-13/illustration-01.png)

-Afte clicking on the Drop Shadow menu I got a Drop Shadow window that I used to edit the properties of the effect.
+After clicking on the Drop Shadow menu I got a Drop Shadow window that I used to edit the properties of the effect.

 ![Illustration Example](../assets/images/lesson-13/illustration-02.png)